Ford 021C

-The Ford 021C was a concept car first shown to the public at the October 1999 Tokyo Motor Show by Ford.
-It was designed by Marc Newson and built by Ghia.
+The Ford 021C is a concept car first shown to the public at the October 1999 Tokyo Motor Show by Ford.
+It was designed by Marc Newson and built by Carrozzeria Ghia in Turin, Italy.
 The car's name is taken from the Pantone orange colour, said to be Newson's favorite, although it was repainted in lime green when it was brought to the Milan Furniture Fair in April 2000.
 Ford officials stated that 021C also stands for "21st Century."
-It was produced purely as a styling exercise and was not intended for production.
+Although it was produced purely as a styling exercise and was not intended for production, the 021C has been called "one of the great 'what-ifs' of recent car design history."

 Design

-The design was commissioned by Ford’s design director J Mays, who selected Newson after seeing his Lockheed lounge chair in a Madonna video for the song "Rain."
+The design was commissioned by Ford's design director J Mays, who selected Newson after seeing his Lockheed lounge chair in a Madonna video for the song "Rain."
 The result was a four-door saloon in what Newson termed a "retro-futurist" theme, similar to the predictions made of Year 2000 automobiles in the 1960s.
 Mays quipped "It's probably more George Jetson than Georg Jensen" at its unveiling.
 Ford pitched the concept at young buyers (21 years old and younger) who "want quality products which express their individuality.

 The exterior and interior shapes echoed prior Newson designs for round-cornered rectangular dish racks, furniture and spoke-and-hub lamps.
 The concept also incorporated many innovations in the interior such as four seats, with the front two seats swiveling on pedestals; a jewel-like dashboard that moved vertically to accommodate drivers of differing heights; and, when the light was switched on, an electro-luminescent film glowed snowy white across the ceiling.
 The dashboard dials were built by Newson's Ikepod watch company and the steering wheel was reminiscent of his 1997 Alessi coat hook.

 Exterior features included a slide-out boot, suicide doors and LED lamps front and rear.
 The front and rear lamps were created by Jonathan Coles for Isometrix Lighting.
 The car was painted green after its unveiling in Tokyo and, unusually for an old prototype, has continued to be shown again at various art exhibits.

-Specification
+Specifications

 The 021C is powered by a 1.6 L Zetec engine producing 100 PS driving the front wheels through a four-speed automatic transmission.
 The 16" alloy wheels were fitted with bespoke graphite coloured Pirelli tyres.
 The body of the car was constructed from carbon fiber composites and was designed with minimal surface ornamentation.

 The car was 3601 mm long, 1648 mm wide and sat on a wheelbase of 2485 mm.
 It is 19 mm shorter than the contemporary first-generation Ford Ka city car.